 Click on a box below to download the relevant file

-We also acknowledge the importance of education and training all individuals working with children and vulnerable adults, as well as the importance of making sure those wanting to take part in sport and physical activity are protected.
+We also acknowledge the importance of education and training all individuals working with children and adults at risk, as well as the importance of making sure those wanting to take part in sport and physical activity are protected.

 As a result of this we provide regular Safeguarding training across the county for coaches, activity leaders and volunteers.
-We also commission a range of disability and mental health awareness courses for instructors, coaches and anyone involved in the delivery of sports, to equip people with the tools to deal with issues relating to the above.
+We also commission a range of disability and mental health awareness courses for instructors, coaches and anyone involved in the delivery of sports & physical activity, to equip people with the tools to deal with issues relating to the above.

 By using the icons above, you can view key documents relating to Safeguarding practices.
 Scroll down the page to view more specific information on these issues.